frustra/strayphotons/docs/guides/Building_a_Basic_Scene.md

    ```

    This scales down the earlier `box` model, and places it on top of the cardboard box using relative positioning.
-   The new box is colored red using the `color_override` property of `renderable` so we can tell it apart.
+   The new box is colored red using the `tint` property of `renderable` so we can tell it apart.

    The `SubActor` physics type adds any physics shapes defined on this entity to the parent physics actor based on the `transform` parent.
    In this case the parent physics actor is the `hello_world:interactive-box` entity.